Our unique analysis of the bills Tauke sponsored and cosponsored provides insight into his position in the House of Representatives.

 View All » (including bills from previous years)

 From Jan 1979 to Oct 1990, Tauke missed 210 of 5,718 roll call votes, which is 3.7%.
-This is better than the median of 4.6% among the lifetime records of representatives serving in Oct 1990.
+This is on par with the median of 4.6% among the lifetime records of representatives serving in Oct 1990.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|